MareliBasson/expenses-app-challenge/README.md

 -   I started this project using a [basic react boilerplate](https://github.com/MareliBasson/react-boilerplate-site) I've created before and updated as required.
 -   Setting up the API functionality is something I haven't done on my own before.
+-   Part of my boilerplate is using absolute paths - I find it a lot neater to navigate but also much easier to update if a component's location changes.
+-   I used my favourite budget app as a guideline for the UI: [22Seven](https://www.22seven.com/)